-UPDATE: Please note that St. Anne's has changed our regular Sunday service time to 9:15 am.
+Please note that St. Anne's regular Sunday service time is 9:15 am.
 There will be an 8:00 am Book of Common Prayer (BCP) service on the first Sunday of each month.
+For March, the service will be held on the 5th of the month.
 An additional BCP service will take place on the second Wednesday of each month at 11am.

 Masks will continue to be required for all services until further notice but may be taken off while seated in the pew.
 We have reintroduced the Cup at the Eucharist.
 As always, the decision to take the wine is entirely at your discretion.

-We will continue to post videos of our in-person services on our Worship Services page for all who are more comfortable staying at home, or who perhaps just want to hear the hymns sung.
-Previous services and sermons are also available.
-Should you require entry to the church or hall, please contact a Warden.
+We will not be posting videos of our in-person services on our Worship Services page during the month of January as we search for a videographer.
+Previous services and sermons are available for all who are more comfortable staying at home, or who perhaps just want to hear the hymns sung.

 Please continue to keep in touch and pray for one another as we navigate these challenging and uncertain times together.
 Please do not hesitate to be in touch as needed.